DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-04-21-managing-accredited-bodies-if-youre-a-lead-school.md

 For each accredited body, we show:

 - accredited body name
-- accredited body description - if there isn’t a description, we show ‘Not entered’
+- accredited body description - if there is not a description, we show ‘Not entered’
 - change and delete links

 The change link allows the user to change the accredited body’s description.